Jazz Chisholm Player Props: Marlins vs. Cubs

-Jazz Chisholm -- with a slugging percentage of .472 in his past 10 games, including two home runs -- will be in action for the Miami Marlins against the Chicago Cubs, with Drew Smyly on the hill, on May 6 at 2:20 PM ET.
+The Miami Marlins, including Jazz Chisholm (hitting .235 in his past 10 games, with a double, a home run, three walks and four RBI), battle starting pitcher Hayden Wesneski and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Cubs.
+In his most recent game he had a hitless showing (0-for-3) against the Cubs.

 Jazz Chisholm Game Info & Props vs. the Cubs